TeachPendant

 - Test all positions with actual labware before saving

-- Document special requirements or limitations in descriptions
+- Document special requirements/limitations in descriptions

 - Regularly backup waypoint and sequence configurations